Skip navigation

 NE7 7XA

-I gained a master’s degree in education in 2013 and have been an assistant professor in Education, working in the ITE department since November 2015.
-I started my doctorate study in 2017 and completed it within the expected timeframe; this was due to my complete dedication and passion for my field of study, and the enjoyment I gained from co-creating knowledge with participants.
-For my PhD doctorate thesis entitled ‘Myth, Metaphor, Materialism and Metamorphoses: An A/R/Tographic Inquiry Into The Inclusive Pedagogy Of Student Teachers’, I explored through a postmodern, feminist, and materialist theoretical framework, the pedagogy of inclusive teaching in classrooms and the development of pre-service teachers’ confidence and skill in this area.
+I gained my doctorate in education in 2023 and have been an assistant professor in Education, working in the ITE department since November 2015.
+For my PhD thesis entitled ‘Myth, Metaphor, Materialism and Metamorphoses: An A/R/Tographic Inquiry Into The Inclusive Pedagogy Of Student Teachers’, I explored through a postmodern, feminist, and materialist theoretical framework, the pedagogy of inclusive teaching in classrooms and the development of pre-service teachers’ confidence and skill in this area.
 The thesis was presented in an innovative way using a unique art and literature-based methodology.
 My findings give fresh insights and identify how student teachers are not lone agents, but rather embody the space of learning in becoming inclusive.
 The study identified the challenges student teachers face, including the power dynamics between humans in the space, and the everyday intra-actions, decisions and risks needed for thinking and enacting inclusive pedagogy.
-My unique approach to research as an A/R/Tographer, an academic who inquires through my roles as ‘Artist, Researcher, Teacher’, has transformed me over the last five years, and positioned me as a strong academic within the education community, with significant potential to further grow this nascent research field.
+My unique approach to research as an A/R/Tographer, an academic who inquires through my roles as ‘Artist, Researcher, Teacher’, has transformed me as a researhcer over the last five years.
 Myths, poetry, novellas, and artists’ words and work are put into practice in my research for the agency of inclusive practice.
 I am a mentor for researchers and practitioners through the BERA Arts Based Educational Research Special Interest Group (SIG) on qualitative and arts-based inquiries.
 I have disseminated my research methods and findings through international conferences, university-held PGR conferences.

 • Please visit the Pure Research Information Portal for further information